apache/geode-native/examples/cpp/pdxserializer/README.md

 * `GEODE_HOME/bin` in the execution path.

 ## Running
-1. Set the current directory to the `remotequery` directory in your example workspace.
+1. Set the current directory to the `pdxserializer` directory in your example workspace.

   ```
-  $ cd workspace/examples/cpp/remotequery
+  $ cd workspace/examples/cpp/pdxserializer
   ```

 1. Run the `startserver.sh` script to start the Geode server, create a region, and populate the region with sample data.